-Type of Proposed New Development Indicative number of apprenticeships to be achieved Housing (Use Class C3) 50 units 2.5 apprenticeships per 50 units Non-residential uses · · · 3 apprenticeships per 1000 sq m of floorspace Utilities and highways infrastructure applications Subject to discussion with developers on a case by case basis
+Type of Proposed New Development Threshold Indicative number of apprenticeships to be achieved Housing (Use Class C3) 50 units 2 construction apprenticeships per 50 units Non-residential uses 10,000 sq m of floorspace 2 construction apprenticeships and 2 end user apprenticeships per 10,000 sqm of floorspace GEA Utilities and highways infrastructure applications None Subject to discussion with developers on a case by case basis

-4.3 In essence, while Cherwell District Council is keen to achieve an increase in new construction apprenticeship opportunities in the District through the planning system, it also considers that such arrangements need to be arrived at through discussion and agreement with developers, rather than imposed in a top-down fashion.
-It will be counter-productive if the numbers of construction apprenticeships required by CDC are unrealistic because they are actually unable to be achieved.
+In essence, while Cherwell District Council is keen to achieve an increase in new apprenticeship opportunities in the District through the planning system, it also considers that such arrangements need to be arrived at through discussion and agreement with developers, rather than imposed in a top-down fashion.
+It will be counter-productive if the numbers of apprenticeships required by CDC are unrealistic because they are actually unable to be achieved.